timo-drick/Multiplatform-Preview/README.md

 - Implement animation preview.
 - Implement interactive mode.
 - Maybe support also Android platform for previews using the layoutlib for rendering.
+- ~~Add support for Annotation classes.
+Make it possible to create Annotation class with HotPreview annotations.~~